iccaving/icccsite/content/tour/yorkshire-2017-12-15.md

 We found DW and Alex at Lanc and waited our turn to exit.

 #### Rhys

+"Watch out Rhys, there's a car ahead."
+"Fuck me, he's huge!" as the tractor looms out of the fog, its close set eyes like some mentally deficient gorilla with personal space issues.

+"Is all your kit in this rucksack then, Alex?"
+"What rucksack?"

+Solid trip, I love the streamway.
+It's always worth climbing down in Fall Pot to convince yourself you and everyone else knows the way out of the bolder choke, and to check the water level.
+Just upstream of the choke is a small sandbank, on the left facing downstream.
+If there isn't one there, then there's an awful lot of water in the stream and I wouldn't attempt it (and I love streamways).

 ### Stream to Bar: {{ DATE=2017-12-20; CAVE=Stream Passage Pot > Bar Pot; }}